ICP-OES Analysis for Silicone Rubber

 Silicone rubber samples are prepared and digested with acids to dissolve the matrix.
 These digested samples are then analyzed using ICP-OES.

-Elements typically analyzed in silicone rubber with ICP-OES include:
+Elements Analyzed in Silicone Rubber with ICP-OES

 - Aluminum (Al)